Updated: Jul 12

 1. Think of an activity or event that happened to you recently - something interesting that you have some emotions about.

 2. Go to the “voice memo” function on your phone.
-I have an iPhone, and it is in the utilities section.

 3. Press record, and tell your story.
 This is the important part; don’t overthink it.
 Just talk.
 Talk like you would normally talk in English, and talk for at least 3-5 minutes.
 This will give you enough data to determine if you are having problems using the correct form of the verb.